xmindata/Titanic/README.md

 ## Draw ##
 An interactive figure was made with Dimple.js, to show the survival rate with cabinet class.

-According to the analysis, cabinet class, sex, Age and Fare are the most important features.
+According to the analysis, cabinet class, sex, Age and Fare are the most important features for the survival during the disaster.